aryancodes1/LLMChatBotCompanyData/README.md

 The user interface is developed using Streamlit, enabling intuitive interaction and display of comparative insights.

 ### Vector Store
-I opted to use Faiss as the vector store for managing and querying document embeddings locally, ensuring fast and efficient retrieval operations.
+I opted to use Chromadb as the vector store for managing and querying document embeddings locally, ensuring fast and efficient retrieval operations.

 ### Embedding Model
 To generate document embeddings from PDF content, I implemented a locally running embedding model.
 This approach maintains data privacy and eliminates dependency on external APIs.